 Checklist for patients to take into hospital to avoid getting infections and viruses there:

 - Obtain the infection control policies of the hospitals or health centres you are thinking of using, often available on their web sites.
-If they are not, that is a bad sign.
-Check if the policy states the actions they take if they find a patient with an infection.
+If they are not there, that is a bad sign.
+Check if their policy states the actions they take if they find a patient with an infection.

 - Having chosen your hospital, take with you a printout of their infection control policy, and check that it is being put into action when you get there.